withastro/astro.build/src/content/themes/hirewise.md

 ---
 title: "Hirewise"
-description: "Hirewise is the cool ecommerce theme on  Lexington"
+description: "Hirewise - A clean and fully featured theme for job platforms built with Astrojs and Talwind CSS for your job platform"
 image: "/src/content/themes/_images/hirewise-hero.webp"
 author:
   url: "https://lexingtonthemes.com/"